StrapBot/StrapBot/custom/README.md

 In this part of the code, you can add your own commands and features to the bot, as long as they don't modify its core functionality.

 This directory contains examples for adding your own features and settings to the bot.
 If you're looking to create a guild extension without self-hosting the bot, you will only need [this example file](https://github.com/StrapBot/StrapBot/blob/main/custom/cogs/custom_extension.py.example) as a base for your extension.
-You can then submit your code for approval by running `sb.extend`, passing the file URL as an argument, or by uploading it as an attachment. **Before submitting, please read the [Extension Guidelines](#extension-guidelines).**
+You can then submit your code for approval by running `sb.extend`, passing the file URL as an argument, or by uploading it as an attachment. **Before submitting, you have to read the [Extension Guidelines](#extension-guidelines).**

 > **Note**: If you need to modify the core functionality of the bot, you can use the [`cogs`](https://github.com/StrapBot/StrapBot/blob/main/cogs) directory.
 However, you must keep your fork open-source as required by the [`GPL-3.0` License](https://github.com/StrapBot/StrapBot/blob/main/LICENSE).